 Montlaur once again refers to the tragic end of Nerval, his suicide on the night of January 25 to 26, 1855, Rue de la Vieille Lanterne in Paris.
 It was only a few days after the publication of the first part of his book Aurélia where he described his premonitory dreams.

-The painter is right in the middle of his “Fontainebleau” period: he uses almost exclusively the palette knife and plays on the superimpositions of layers of different colors by scratching them.
+This is the crux of the artist’s “Fontainebleau” period: he uses almost exclusively a palette knife and plays with the superimpositions of layers of different colors by scraping them.
 The brightly colored shapes seem trapped in an ink-black world.

 Montlaur refers to the hallucinatory dreams described by Gérard de Nerval in Aurélia.
-The publication of these dreams - where real and imagined life are undistinguishable - very shortly preceded the poet’s death by suicide.
+The publication of these dreams - where real and imagined life are hardly distinguishable - preceded the poet’s suicide by a very short time.

 In 1953, Montlaur moves to Fontainebleau, closer to his Parisian painter friends Atlan, Chapoval, Soulages, Poliakoff.
 His painting style loses its geometric simplicity, colors explode and contrasts are accentuated.

 (Study for a Time Machine)

 In Nice, in front of the Baie des Anges, in 1952, Montlaur has refined his style.
 Shapes have become geometric and colors are balanced.